imjihuan/fuego/docs/rst_src/Overlay_Generation.rst

 .. note::
    testplans and testspecs are simple maps internally (in ovgen.py).
-   However, parseBaseDir() and parseOverrideFile() return class objects that are put in a list.
+   However, parseBaseDir() and parseOverrideFile() return class objects that are put into a list.

 For additional developer notes on the overlay system, see :ref:`ovgen feature notes`